Frequent Questions: Recreational Fishing Survey and Data Standards

 What is NOAA Fisheries doing to help its partners transition to the standards?

-The implementation of these standards will be phased.
-To help our partners and data customers familiarize themselves with the standards and with changes to the way NOAA Fisheries will present its recreational fisheries statistics, the agency will:
+To help our partners and data customers familiarize themselves with the standards and with changes to the way NOAA Fisheries will present its recreational fisheries statistics, the agency has:

-- Publish a Data User Handbook, to include guidance on downloading, exporting, querying, and analyzing the agency’s marine recreational fishing data.
+- Published the MRIP Data User Handbook, which contains detailed information about downloading, exporting, querying, and analyzing the agency’s marine recreational fishing data.

-If additional support is needed, partners and data customers are encouraged to contact the Marine Recreational Information Program’s Program Management Team or identify needs in their next Regional Implementation Plan.
+If additional support is needed, partners and data customers are encouraged to contact members of the Marine Recreational Information Program’s Program Management Team or identify needs in their next Regional Implementation Plan.

-Will National Saltwater Angler Registry MOAs need to be updated as part of the transition to the standards?
+Will National Saltwater Angler Registry Memoranda of Agreement between NOAA Fisheries and States need to be updated as part of the transition to the standards?